jeffwhite530/Workspace-Maker/README.md

 * Python 3 (>=3.4 reccomended)
 * gcc (or another C compiler)
 * Python 3's development headers (libpython3-dev on Ubuntu systems)
+* Ensure time and timezone are in sync across all systems which will use Workspace Maker

 Before compiling: